bsurc/pracprog/doc/syllabus.md

 2    | Importing eBird data into a relational database and writing queries 3    | Defining and writing a web service and documenting our work 4    | Testing and refining our service
-5    | Adding more functionality to our service (query in time and space) 6    | Accessing our web service externally (consuming) 7    | Using our service in research
+5    | Adding more functionality to our service (query in time and space), and securing it 6    | Accessing our web service externally (consuming) 7    | Using our service in research
 8    | Reflection